DemosGS1NI/print-agent-go/README.md

 # Print Agent Go

-# This project is a fork of the excellent LabelZoom Print Agent.
+# This project was originally forked from the LabelZoom Print Agent and has since evolved for a standalone workflow.

 [![Go Version](https://img.shields.io/badge/Go-1.24-00ADD8?logo=go)](https://go.dev/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-A lightweight local print agent that enables browser-based printing to direct thermal printers .This agent acts as a bridge between your web browser and RAW printers on your local network, allowing fast and accurate reproduction of barcode labels in the printer's native language (such as Zebra ZPL).
+A lightweight local print agent that enables browser-based printing to direct thermal printers.
+This agent acts as a bridge between embedded authenticated web pages and RAW printers on your local network, allowing fast and accurate reproduction of barcode labels in the printer's native language (such as Zebra ZPL).

 ## 🎯 What It Does

 The Print Agent:
-- **Receives print jobs** from your web browser via HTTP
+- **Receives print jobs** from embedded authenticated web pages via HTTP
 - **Forwards print data** to thermal printers via TCP (port 9100)
 - **Supports RAW printing** for direct thermal label printers
 - **Runs locally** to communicate with printers on your network